fchatterji/linux-server-configuration/README.md

 # linux-server-configuration

-# Linux-Server-Configuration-FSND-P5
+Fully updated and secured Linux distribution on a virtual machine, hosting the backend of an item_catalog web application.

-Linux distribution on a virtual machine, prepared to host web applications, install updates and securing it from a number of attack vectors.
+## Description

 This Project is in fulfilment of the Project 5 [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 It deploys [Project 3](https://github.com/elnobun/Item-Catalog-Movie-Collection-App-/tree/master/vagrant) "Item Catalog - Movie Collection App" on the virtual machine, and is reacheable under the AWS - server at http://ec2-52-39-26-86.us-west-2.compute.amazonaws.com.